 - Individualized Plan for Persistently Slow Readers or those with characteristics of Dyslexia.

-- Weekly 2-hour session with a licensed occupational therapist, licensed certified occupational therapist assistant, speech language pathologist or teacher – assigned per your child’s needs.
+- Traditional Track: Weekly 2-hour or 5 one-hour sessions with a licensed occupational therapist, licensed certified occupational therapist assistant, speech-language pathologist or teacher – assigned per your child’s needs.

-- Sight Word, Pre-Reading Skills and Phonics Program Phonic Learning Lessons/Skills & Wilson Reader Phonics.
+- Sight Word, Pre-Reading Skills and Phonics Program Phonics Learning Lessons/Skills & Wilson Reader Phonics.

 - Home Therapy Program

 - Advanced Vocabulary and Reading Comprehension Program